 We were looking at possible trips to Yala or Udewalawe National Park.
 We eventually decided on Udewalawe for a number of reasons.
 Firstly we had heard that Yala, was the more popular of the sights and sometimes you could be fighting with a number of other jeeps to get close to wildlife.
 Also, despite having fewer elephants, the smaller park size meant there were greater chances of getting a great elephant sighting.

 So off we went.
 We had literally been in the park for four minutes when we came across our first elephant.
 He was more than happy to put on a show, showering himself with water right next to our car.
 If I had been worried about not seeing elephants, ten minutes inside the park had dispelled any concerns.
 We must have seen about 50 elephants during our 4 hours in the park.
 My personal favourite was watching a family of elephants heading into a pool of water to cool off in the midday sun.
 I couldn’t have asked for a better shot!

 On our trip around Udewalawe – we never saw another car and felt like we were really alone with nature.
 A big shout out has to go to our guides whose eagle eyes caught things we never would have.
 Other than elephant we saw numerous birds, and I am sure if we had got there earlier in the morning we would have seen even more.

-Unfortunately we never saw any leopards which are notoriously difficult to spot – but I will certainly be returning for another shot!
+Unfortunately we didn’t see any leopards which are notoriously difficult to spot – but I will certainly be returning for another shot!

 Safaris in Sri Lanka, can rival that of Africa, especially if you are an elephant fan.
 A recommendation for anyone travelling to Sri Lanka!